Hell Below/Stars Above: Critical reception

+In 2010, the Dallas Observer listed Hell Below/Stars Above as one of the best Dallas albums of the 2000s.
+In 2022, Ultimate Guitar ranked the album at number 9 on its list of the "Top 10 Grunge Albums That Survived the '00s".

 Commercial performance

 Hell Below/Stars Above became a commercial disaster for the band.
 In the US, the album debuted at number 130 on the Billboard 200 chart and fell off the chart the week after.
-Six months after the album's release, the album had sold 54,432 copies in the US, and only 6,260 copies sold in the band's Texas hometown.
+Six months after the album's release, the album had sold 54,432 copies in the US, and only 6,260 copies sold in the band's Texas home state.
 By January 2002, the album had sold a meagre 61,000 copies, which was ninety-four percent less than Rubberneck's million-copy sales.
 The album made an appearance on MTV News' "2001's Biggest Flops", who called the album "the biggest sales fiasco of the year".

 The Toadies were shocked and disappointed with Hell Below/Stars Above's poor commercial performance, with Todd Lewis blaming Interscope's lacklustre promotion for the album's low sales.
 "The label was doing the usual label thing: 'If you don't sell X number within X number of days, then you suck.'
 Especially these days; it's just so competitive.
 So that didn't help, I'm sure.
 But, you know, that would have gotten better eventually, or we would've done another record and it would have gotten better then.
 I really believe in this record.
 That's the shame of it.
 I was really looking forward to getting out and beating people over the head with it, to convince them how good it is, because I really, really believe in this record."